andreabradpitto/Mentore-Group-Project/guide/help.md

 ## Features that will be supported in the future

-The **mentore GUI** has been developed as part of a broader project, *A Motivational And Entertaining Ontology-based Robotic System For Education*.
+The **Mentore GUI** has been developed as part of a broader project, *A Motivational And Entertaining Ontology-based Robotic System For Education*.
 For this reason and due to time constraints, some desiderable features have not been implemented yet:

 - The ability of deleting subjects, sentences and questions from the ontology
 - A feature that checks whether user-inputted sentences and questions are already present in the ontology in the very same form.
 This may be tackled with 6 new list attributes that keep track of all the current child data properties of hasSentence for the currently selected subject.
-This is what is already being done for the list of subjects in *SchoolSubject*.
+This is what is already being done for the list of subjects in *SchoolSubject*
+- The possibility of recording some audio files with the GUI, which then may be uploaded online and linked in the ontology

 ---

 ## Developers

+Andrea Pitto - `s3942710@studenti.unige.it`
 Syed Muhammad Raza Rizvi - `s4853521@studenti.unige.it`
 Laiba Zahid - `s4853477@studenti.unige.it`
-Andrea Pitto - `s3942710@studenti.unige.it`